 Recordings and Portfolio

-for the Department of Music at Yale University
+for the Department of Music at Princeton University

 Statement of Academic Purpose

 I moved to New York City eight years ago in order to begin my M.F.A. in Poetry at New York University.
 The same month I began my studies, I was asked to compose for my first play, which was performed inside St. Mark’s Church in the Lower East Side.
 That play led to another project, and then another.
 I have since finished my M.F.A. in Poetry and am still composing for theater.
-My intention in applying to Yale is to expand and develop my craft as a composer.
+My intention in applying to Princeton is to expand and develop my craft as a composer.
 Though I feel fulfilled with my creative projects, I would benefit from the challenge and inquiry of a community of both peer and mentoring composers.
-I feel particularly suited to Yale’s program because of David Lang’s similarly interdisciplinary work.
-The athenaeum of resources at Yale would be an infinite treasure, one that I am sure would enrich my current work.
+I feel particularly suited to Princeton’s program because of interdisciplinary practice.
+More, the athenaeum of resources at Princeton would be an infinite treasure, one that I am sure would enrich my current work.
 And lastly, being near New York City would allow me to continue to developing music in collaboration with contemporary playwrights in the city.

 My compositions explore how multiplayer alternate realities (whether musically, digitally, or theatrically created) can foster trust and empathy in communities.
 I seek to examine the ways oppression and power structures are built into the fabric of collaborative “play” spaces, both on and offline, and how we can reclaim those spaces by modeling kind, respectful, and radically honest communication in the creative process.
 I specialize in choral works because, simply, they are what I love most.
 The act of performing a chorale is a perfect metaphor for collaboration in any field — it requires empathy, extreme focus, and the malleable coordination of skill sets in order to succeed in a mutually defined goal.
 For instance, I love it when a group of singers adjust their timing because they hear the rise and fall in one another’s breath.